training wires

 BBC - Gardening - Basics - Grow espalier apple trees

-... if it looks cramped.
-This tree has two tiers of branches ready to be trained on support wires.
-Fill in around the roots, using soil improved with added compost and fertiliser.
-Tease it in among ... trees regularly until they are established.
+... has two tiers of branches ready to be trained on support wires.
+Fill in around the roots, using soil improved with added compost ... to grow up and gently tie those on either side to horizontal training wires at the end of the year to form the next tier ... established.
 Tie down any extension growth from each tier to the training wires.
-Prune from late July to mid-August, shortening any sideshoots that are growing directly from ...
+Prune from late July to mid-August, shortening any sideshoots that ...

 www.bbc.co.uk